pblouw/pysem/README.rst

 In the examples directory, there are Jupyter notebooks illustrating the creation of:

-* unsupervised models that learning word embeddings from Wikipedia text
+* unsupervised models that learn word embeddings from Wikipedia text

 * classification models for predicting inferential relations betweeen sentences